 ASCII

 Converts each character to its corresponding ASCII (American Standard Code for Information Interchange) value.
 This includes not only letters, but also digits, punctuation, and whitespace.
-ASCII codes are case-sensitive and can represent extended characters such as accented letters.
+ASCII codes are case-sensitive.
 For a complete list of ASCII codes see here.

 Hex ASCII